terryaney/Documentation.Camelot/KatApp.Vue.md

 ### IKatAppOptions.debug.refreshCalcEngine

 Property Type: `boolean | undefined`; Optional
-Whether or not the RBL Framework should check for an updated CalcEngine every single calculation.
-By default, the RBL Framework only checks every 5 minutes.
+Whether or not the RBLe Framework should check for an updated CalcEngine every single calculation.
+By default, the RBLe Framework only checks every 5 minutes.
 A `boolean` value can be passed in or using the querystring of `expireCE=1` will enable the settings.

 The default value is `false`.

 ### IKatAppOptions.debug.useTestCalcEngine

 Property Type: `boolean | undefined`; Optional
-Whether or not the RBL Framework should the test version of the specified CalcEngine.
+Whether or not the RBLe Framework should the test version of the specified CalcEngine.
 A `boolean` value can be passed in or using the querystring of `test=1` will enable the settings.

 The default value is `false`.